Creating Durable Topic Subscribers

 NoLocal attribute for the subscriber (the default value is

-If the topic subscription has already been provisioned on the message broker (through SolAdmin or the CLI), when you call the
+If the topic subscription has already been provisioned on the event broker (through SolAdmin or the CLI), when you call the

 createDurableSubscriber(...) method and pass in the name of the physical subscription, an instance of that subscription (that is, an in-memory representation of the subscription in the API) is created.

-If a durable topic subscription is not already provisioned on the message broker, when you call the
+If a durable topic subscription is not already provisioned on the event broker, when you call the

 JMSException is thrown.)

 To allow the creation of dynamic durable endpoints, you can set the